tldr-pages/tldr/pages/common/simplehttpserver.md

 > A Go alternative to Python's `http.server`.
 > More information: <https://github.com/projectdiscovery/simplehttpserver>.

-- Start the HTTP server serving the current directory with [v]erbose output (listen on all interfaces and port 8000 by default):
+- Start the HTTP server serving the current directory with verbose output (listen on all interfaces and port 8000 by default):

 `simplehttpserver -verbose`

-- Start the HTTP server with [b]asic authentication serving a specific [p]ath over port 80 on all interfaces:
+- Start the HTTP server with basic authentication serving a specific path over port 80 on all interfaces:

 `sudo simplehttpserver -basic-auth {{username}}:{{password}} -path {{/var/www/html}} -listen 0.0.0.0:80`